open-cluster-management-io/enhancements/enhancements/sig-architecture/76-addon-install-strategy/README.md

 When the user changes the strategy type from `Placement` to `Manual`, all the created are `ManagedClusterAddon` is kept. `ManagedClusterAddon` will not be auto-created or deleted anymore.

-When the user changes the strategy type from `Manual` to `Placement`, `ManagedClusterAddon` created manually by the the user will be overriden by the configuration on the `ClusterManagementAddon`.
-The spec of the `ManagedClusterAddon` will be updated based the template and the `ManagedClusterAddon` will be deleted if the cluster is not in the related placements.
+When the user changes the strategy type from `Manual` to `Placement`, `ManagedClusterAddon` created manually by the the user will NOT be overriden by the configuration on the `ClusterManagementAddon`.

 ### Addon Install Controller